-There are also a number of general purpose modes that aren’t built with the needs of specific shoots in mind.
-These all purpose modes can be incredibly useful once you get a grip on what exactly they do.
+There are also a number of general-purpose modes that aren’t built with the needs of specific shots in mind.
+These all-purpose modes can be incredibly useful once you get a grip on what exactly they do.

 If you know exactly what type of shot you want to use and you have a firm grip on the fundamentals of the exposure triangle, manual mode can be a good choice.
 It allows you to control every setting individually.
 While novice photographers can play around with it to experiment with the various aspects of the exposure triangle, it’s generally best reserved for experienced photographers.
 Manual mode is identified by an “M” on the mode dial.

 If you’re just looking to take a quick and dirty shot without having to worry about the right settings for the situation, auto mode is a great tool.
 It essentially turns your camera into a point and shoot model and automatically picks the right settings based on the light of the setting.
 But it produces less precise results than more specialized settings and sometimes struggles in environments with inconsistent lighting.
 It’s also prone to activating flash when it’s not always necessary.
 Auto mode is usually identified by the word “AUTO”.